Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

-If the network can perfectly fit the target data, which is the case here, the second term vanishes at optimality.
-We plot the Hessian at optimality in Figure~\ref{fig:figure3}.A and B for a standard linear recurrent network and one with complex diagonal parametrization, both with $4$ hidden neurons ($\nu = 0.99$).
-We observe that the eigenvalue spectra are similar for the two architectures, both exhibiting large terms that characteristic of the curse of memory, which makes learning with stochastic gradient descent almost impossible\footnote{The gradient Lipschitz constant $L$ of the loss equals the maximum Hessian eigenvalue~\cite{nesterov_lectures_2018}.
+If the network can perfectly fit the target data, which is the case in the experiments above, the second term vanishes at optimality.
+We plot the Hessian at optimality in Figure~\ref{fig:figure3}.A and B for a standard linear recurrent network and one with complex diagonal parametrization, both with $4$ hidden neurons ($\nu_0 = 0.99$).
+We observe that the eigenvalue spectra are similar for the two architectures, both exhibiting large terms that are characteristic of the curse of memory, which makes learning with stochastic gradient descent almost impossible\footnote{The gradient Lipschitz constant $L$ of the loss equals the maximum Hessian eigenvalue~\cite{nesterov_lectures_2018}.
 This quantity sets a bound $2/L$ for the maximum globally stable learning rate.
 While convergence might happen in a subspace, it is generally aligned with the top Hessian eigenspace near the solution~\cite{cohen_gradient_2020, gur-ari_gradient_2018}.}.
-However, their structure differs.
+However, their structures differ.
 For the fully connected linear RNN, the top eigenvectors are distributed over many coordinates, whereas they are concentrated on a few coordinates for the complex diagonal one.
 This feature aids adaptive optimization \cite[e.g.,][]{pan_toward_2023}: adapting to large curvature is much easier for Adam when the pathological directions are aligned to the canonical basis.
 This is what we observe in practice.
-In Figure~\ref{fig:figure3}.C and D, we compare the effective learning rate used by Adam, which we compute by providing a vector of ones to the optimizer.
-For the dense linear RNN, the adaptive learning rates cannot compensate for the intricate coupling between components, resulting in very small learning rates.
-Conversely, the sensitivity of complex diagonal RNNs is concentrated on few parameters, which adaptive learning rates can compensate for, leading to targeted and overall larger learning rates, significantly speeding up learning.
-As a side note, the complex eigenvalues of the teacher come in conjugate pairs.
-However, during training, the complex values of the complex RNN are not conjugates of each other, thereby increasing Hessian diagonality.
-Finally, performing this analysis for the LRU, we find that the Hessian spectrum is similar to the diagonal setting and that the exploding dimensions of the Hessian are almost exclusively due to the angle parameter, consistently with our theoretical analysis; see Figure~\ref{fig:landscape_LRU}.